coptic-wordnet/data/README.md

 # Data Repository for Coptic Wordnet

 Coptic Wordnet is a lexical database of the Coptic language.
 It contains nouns, verbs, adjectives, and adverbs which are grouped into sets of synonyms called synsets.
+Each synset represents one underlying lexical concept.
 The current Coptic release is based on the Sahidic dialect.

 The current size of Coptic Wordnet (release June, 2019):